agarwalsakshi-x/agarwalsakshi-x/README.md

 # Hi, I’m Sakshi 👋

-I’m a **Business Analytics graduate student at UMass Amherst** focused on **Data Analytics, Machine Learning, and Supply Chain Decision Analytics**.
-I build end-to-end analytical solutions that transform messy real-world data into clear insights that improve **business performance, risk management, and operational efficiency**.
+I’m a Business Analytics graduate student at UMass Amherst, passionate about data analytics, machine learning, and data-driven decision-making.
+I develop end-to-end analytical solutions that turn messy real-world data into actionable insights that improve business performance, reduce risk, and optimize operations.

 Before graduate school, I worked at **Accenture** in quality engineering for large-scale enterprise systems.
 That experience strengthened my attention to **data accuracy, edge cases, and process gaps**, and ultimately led me toward analytics and data science.